 - In the Rainbow Magic series, if whatever Jack Frost stole is related to friendship, Rachel and Kirsty will argue.
 This is most prevalent in Juliet the Valentine Fairy's book.

-- The fourth-last episode of Buffy the Vampire Slayer has all of Buffy's friends (including her own sister) remove her from leading them and kick her out of her own house after one bad mission that results in two dead Potentials and Xander losing an eye.
+- The Buffy the Vampire Slayer "Empty Places" has all of Buffy's friends (including her own sister) remove her from leading them and kick her out of her own house after one bad mission that results in two dead Potentials and Xander losing an eye.
 Played with slightly in that Giles connived things so that Spike and Andrew were sent away for the day, likely so they wouldn't be there to take Buffy's side.

 - It should be noted that the Buffy-less group immediately goes and screws up in exactly the manner they accused Buffy of doing (recklessly falling into a trap that gets even more people killed).
 While they are doing that, Buffy heads off to complete the mission she was pitching when she got overthrown, succeeds on her own, acquires the MacGuffin that's key to saving the day, and kills the Big Bad's Dragon.
 She's magnanimous enough not to point out how much she got done all alone when they apologize and ask her to be in charge again.

 - This also happened at the end of season 4 in "The Yoko Factor".
-This was actually exploited by Spike, who made it worse by getting all their problems out inot the open to divide the Scoobies.
-They eventually make up and are stronger then ever, which helps them defeat the Big Bad.
+This was actually exploited by Spike, who made it worse by getting all their problems out into the open to divide the Scoobies.
+They eventually make up and are stronger than ever, which helps them defeat the Big Bad.